chelseammatta/nopd-cad-data-analysis/README.md

 ## Notes

 - Self-initiated calls comprise a significant portion of the dataset and are analyzed separately due to differences in response metrics.
-- Unserved calls (no officer arrival time) are flagged and excluded from response time calculations.
 - Geolocation data was verified and corrected to ensure accuracy in spatial analysis.

 ## How to Reproduce